 Historic Centre of San Gimignano

-Not far from Florence, the town of San Gimignano has been listed as a UNESCO Heritage Site as a great example of Medieval civilization.
+If you’re planning a day trip from Florence, the town of San Gimignano has been listed as a UNESCO Heritage Site as a great example of Medieval civilization.
 At the time, San Gimignano was considered an important crossroad for pilgrims who went to or came back from Rome.
 Today, this small town preserves its Medieval walls and houses, and the two main squares around which it was developed: the Piazza della Cisterna and the Piazza del Duomo.
 In the course of time, San Gimignano has remained almost intact with its wells, fountains, streets and houses, its beauty enriched by the typical Tuscan landscape of the Val d’Elsa.

 Historic Centre of Siena